DuMont 181 Restoration

 knobs, pushbuttons and pushbutton bezel.
 This Andrea radio

-is the same as that used in the prewar
+is similar to that used in the prewar

 Andrea 2F12, and 8F12 televisions.